100 Stories

 Impressions

-Overall, I had a fun time at the Outlets.
+Overall, I had a fun time at THE OUTLETS.
 Would I return again?
 Yes, absolutely.
 In fact, when my girlfriend comes to visit me in Hiroshima City again, I will definitely be sure to take her there.
-I give the Outlets an 8/10 stars.
+I give THE OUTLETS an 8/10 stars.
 If you do venture to the Outlets, I recommend bringing company as this will significantly increase the amount of enjoyment possible there.
-Furthermore, I was quite impressed by the amount and variety of food available at the food court.
+Furthermore, I was quite impressed by the quality and variety of food available at the food court.

 Related Spots